Uranium and Depleted Uranium

 In defining what is ore, assumptions are made about the cost of mining and the market price of the metal.
 Known uranium resources are therefore calculated as tonnes recoverable up to a certain cost.

-Australia's uranium resources are about 25% of the world's total, but Canada has been the world's leading producer to 2008, then being overtaken by Kazakhstang.
-Other countries with significant known resources include Russian Federation, USA, South Africa, Namibia, Niger, Brazil and Ukraine.
+Australia's uranium resources are over 25% of the world's total, and Kazakhstan is the world's leading source, contributing more than one-third of world productiong.
+Other countries with significant known resources include Russian Federation, Canada South Africa, Namibia, and Niger.
 Many more countries have smaller deposits which could be mined.
 (See information page on Supply of Uranium).

 Uranium is sold only to countries which are signatories of the Nuclear Non-Proliferation Treaty, and which allow international inspection to verify that it is used only for peaceful purposes.
 (See information page on Safeguards.)

 Uranium ore can be mined by underground or open-cut methods, depending on its depth.
 After mining, the ore is crushed and ground up.
 Then it is treated with acid to dissolve the uranium, which is then recovered from solution.
 Uranium may also be mined by in situ leaching (ISL), where it is dissolved from the orebody in situ and pumped to the surface.